How in shape do you need to be to start pole dancing?

 At one studio, a beginner class might include climbs and inversions, while at another, you may not get to these moves until a level 3, 4, or even a level 5 class.

 This is why I think it's really important to speak with the studio owner or instructor before you commit to a class session.
-Ask specifically about what kinds of moves will be taught and what the recommended fitness level
+Ask specifically about what kinds of moves will be taught and what the recommended fitness level is for newcomers.

 In my opinion, a beginner class should focus on providing a solid introduction to the concepts of pole dancing, ie working with the equipment, learning to trust the pole, getting comfortable with orienting yourself in various positions, etc.